 Utility District Guidelines for Securing a Sewer & Water Permit and Payment of Connection Fees

-Please be prepared to pay your fees by check to the South Tahoe Public Utility District when you bring your plans for approval.
+Please be prepared to pay your fees by check to the South Tahoe Public Utility District when you submit your plans for approval.
 Residential plans for projects requiring a fire sprinkler system must include fire sprinkler plans designed by a California licensed fire sprinkler designer with the dedicated fire line and fire meter size listed on the plans.
 The break-down of current charges for a typical single family home excluding fire sprinklers or fire hydrant installation, with a ¾” domestic water service line, 1 kitchen, and two toilets are as follows:

 (MINIMUM - 3 Sewer Units @ $2,745.00.00. unit)